tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 **👀 Observation:** Navigation controls are toggled off when there's a manifest with `"display": "standalone"`.
-In all other cases, even if a manifest exists but with a different `"display"` mode,
+In all other cases, even if a manifest exists but with a different `"display"` mode, navigation controls are toggled on.

 ![Web app Settings dialog on the General tab.](/images/webappsonmacos--kgsu98ksrqf.png) _Web app **Settings** dialog on the **General** tab._